-At the beginning of 1949 scholarships were awarded as under:-
+At the beginning of 1948 scholarships were awarded as under:- SCHOLARSHIPS AND ALLOWANCES TO PUPILS.

-SCHOLARSHIPS AND ALLOWANCES.

 Number and Kind.
 Age Requirements of Candidates.
 Period of Tenure.
 Annual Value.
-1,050 Junior Scholarships open to candidates attending State and registered schools Not over 141⁄2 years on 1st January, 1949 4 years Free tuition at a State secondary school and £4 p.a. for school requisites. or £21 p.a. towards tuition fees and school requisites at an approved registered secondary school; also in certain cases up 650 Free Places at State secondary schools open to candidates at- tending State schools Not over 141⁄2 years on 1st January, 1949 4 years to £52 p.a. for maintenance Free tuition at a State secondary school and £4 p.a. for school requisites; also in certain cases up to £52 p.a. for maintenance 400 Leaving Certificate Bursaries open to candidates in atten- dance at State and registered schools who Not over 161⁄2 years on 1st January, 1949 1 year £50 p.a. towards cost of schooling will become teachers 100 Matriculation Bursaries open to candidates attending State and registered schools, who Not over $17\frac{1}{2}$ years on 1st January, 1949 1 year £50 p.a. towards cost of schooling will become teachers 250 Intermediate Technical Scholarships open to candidates attending State and registered schools Not over 151⁄2 years on 1st January, 1949 1 year Free tuition at a junior technical school and £10 p.a.; also in certain cases up to £52 p.a. for maintenance schools 235 Senior Technical Scholar- ships open to candi- dates attending State, technical and re- gistered schools No age limit Up to 5 years Free tuition at a senior technical school; also £30 p.a. in case of day scholars and £10 p.a. or £5 p.a. in case of evening scholars; also in certain cases up to £169 p.a. for maintenance 44 Senior Scholarships open to candidates attending State, registered and tech- nical schools Not over 181⁄2 years on 1st January, 1949 Up to 6 years £40 p.a. towards expense of course at University; also in certain cases up to £169 p.a.
-70 Free Places at University of Melbourne open to Student Teachers and candidates attending State, registered, and technical schools No age limit Up to 6 years Exemption from payment of fees for lectures and examinations in an approved course at University; also in certain cases up to £169 p.a.
-5 Free Places at University of Melbourne open to officers (other than teachers) of the Government of Victoria Not over 25 years on 1st January, 1949 Up to 4 years Exemption from payment of fees for lectures and examinations in an approved course at the University.
-Leave on full pay to attend lectures and examinations 15 Free Places at University of Melbourne open to teachers of Education Department No age limit Up to 4 years Exemption from payment of fees for lectures and examinations in an approved course at the University
+850 Junior Scholarships open to candidates attending State and registered schools Not over 141⁄2 years on 1st January, 1948 4 years Free tuition at a State secondary school and £4 p.a. for school requisites, or £21 p.a. towards tuition fees and school requisites at an approved registered secondary school; also in certain cases up to £39 p.a. for maintenance 650 Free Places at State secondary schools open to candidates attending State schools Not over 141⁄2 years on 1st January, 1948 4 years Free tuition at a State secondary school and £4 p.a. for school requisites: also in certain cases 150 Teaching Scholarships open to candidates at- tending State and regis- tered schools Between 141⁄2 years and 161⁄2 years on 1st January, 1948 3 years up to £39 p.a. for maintenance As for Junior Scholarships 150 Intermediate Scholarships candidates State and schools Not over 151⁄2 years on 1st January, 1948 1 year Free tuition at a junior technical school and £10 p.a.; also in certain cases up to £39 p.a. for maintenance 235 Seniori Technical Scholar- ships open to candi- dates attending State, technical and registered schools No age limit Up to 5 years Free tuition at senior technical schools; also £30 p.a. in case of day scholars and £10 p.a. or £5 p.a. in case of evening scholars; also in certain cases up to £143 p.a. for maintenance 64 Senior Scholarshps open to candidates attending State, registered and technical schools Not over 181⁄2 years on 1st January, 1948 Up to 6 years £40 p.a. towards expense of course at University; also in certain cases up to £143 p.a.
+70 Free Places at University of Melbourne open to Student Teachers and candidates attending State, registered, and technical schools No age limit Up to 6 years Exemption from payment of fees for lectures and examinations in an approved course at University; also in certain cases up to £143 p.a.
+5 Free Places at University of Melbourne open to officers (other than teachers) of the Govern- ment of Victoria Not over 25 years on 1st January, 1948 Up to 4 years Exemption from payment of fees for lectures and examinations in an approved course at the Uni- versity.
+Leave on full pay to attend lectures and examinations 15 Free Places at University of Melbourne open to teachers of Education Department No age limit Up to 4 years Exemption from payment of fees for lectures and examinations in an approved course at the Uni- versity

-In addition to these scholarships, there is a scheme whereby free tuition and allowances for school requisites up to £3 per annum and for maintenance up to £39 per annum may be granted to enable pupils who show special aptitude and promise and whose parents are in necessitous circumstances to attend State secondary and technical schools.
+In addition to these scholarships, there is a scheme whereby free tuition and allowances for school requisites up to £2 per annum and for maintenance up to £26 per annum may be granted to enable pupils who show special aptitude and promise and whose parents are in necessitous circumstances to attend State secondary and technical schools.
 Free tuition is granted to children of deceased or totally and permanently incapacitated servicemen or ex-servicemen, attending State secondary or technical schools.